 A stunning and delicious Roquefort Cheese Ball to impress your guests!
 A lovely Aussie friend was recently telling me about her menu plans for Thanksgiving, and my interest was piqued when she mentioned that she would be making a cheese ball for the appetiser.
 Her cheese ball, if she was still in Australia, would have been comprised of cream cheese with cheddar and good ol’ Coon, sprinkled with curry powder and decorated with fried onions.
 I was

 These Pumpkin Spice Muffins with Pecans & Chocolate are a delicious autumnal treat.
 One sure sign that autumn has arrived in Europe is the welcoming array of pumpkins and squashes at the farmers’ market.
 That and the fact that ballet flats are not the best choice of shoes anymore, now that the temperatures have taken a sudden dip.

 These Honey Madeleines are dainty little sponge cakes baked in a scallop-shaped mould, flavoured with a hint of honey for a delicious tea time treat.
-This easy madeleine recipe includes tips on how to make madeleines perfectly every time.
-Summer holidays usually mean catching up with my husband’s family in Brittany, France, and this year was no exception.
-We opted to take the train this summer, a long 12 hour journey but which
+This madeleine recipe includes tips on how to make madeleines perfectly every time.
+Stopover in Paris Summer holidays usually mean catching up with my husband’s family in Brittany, France, and this year was no exception.
+We opted to take the train this summer, a long 12 hour journey

 A simple and delicious recipe for basic crêpes, which are thin French pancakes.
 The secret is to rest the batter for at least 1 hour to produce a soft and delicate crêpe, just like how my family in Brittany makes them.
 French Crêpes My husband hails from the French region of Brittany where crêpes are thought to have originated.
 And so it goes without saying that, in this part of the world, it